robscovell-ts/blog/theology/guilt.md

 and/or protesters are somewhat privileged young people rather than genuine black people with genuine grievances.

-The scapegoat of the day is "White Privilege".

 There is nothing new about scapegoating: it is a persistent factor in human nature.
 However, most cultures in most ages have sought to manage personal guilt through the use of _sacrifice_.
 In the days of King Solomon,